labgrid-project/labgrid/doc/usage.rst

 - losetup from util-linux
 - mount from util-linux
 - A kernel build with `CONFIG_USB_GADGETFS=m`
-- A network connection to the target to use the `SSHDriver`_ for file uploads
+- A network connection to the target to use the :ref:`SSHDriver <conf-sshdriver>` for file uploads

-To use USB stick emulation, import `USBStick` from `labgrid.external` and bind it to the desired target:
+To use USB stick emulation, import :any:`USBStick` from `labgrid.external` and bind it to the desired target:

 .. code-block:: python